nazariyv/blog/posts/necessary-sufficient.md

 In logic, we express **necessary** and **sufficient** conditions using implications.
 Let's revisit our earlier example from a logical standpoint.

-First, let's define our propositions:
+First, let's define our propositions.
+We will be a little unconventional and denote events with two letters instead of one.
+There is no significance in this, other than making it instantenous to understand what proposition we have in mind just by looking at the letters:

-- Let $R$ be the proposition "_It is a red circle_".
+- Let $RC$ be the proposition "_It is a red circle_".
-- Let $S$ be the proposition "_It is a red shape_".
+- Let $RS$ be the proposition "_It is a red shape_".
-- Let $C$ be the proposition "_It is a coloured circle_".
+- Let $CC$ be the proposition "_It is a coloured circle_".

 From our set-theoretic perspective, we know that: